TEF

 Governance, compliance and public revenue implications

-Where a company's representations before Indian customs cannot be reconciled with its own public functional disclosures, several governance and compliance questions arise — including the accuracy of representations made to a statutory authority, the completeness of related-party disclosures in audited accounts, and the integrity of the company's governance and oversight processes for cross-border transactions.
+Where a corporate body's representations before an Indian regulatory authority cannot be reconciled with its own public functional disclosures, several governance and compliance questions arise — including the accuracy of representations made to a statutory authority, the completeness of related-party disclosures in audited accounts, and the integrity of the corporate body's governance and oversight processes for cross-border transactions.

 The Action